Action #1297

 I did the change I indicated, and even more.
 In fact, as the background model is in rates (i.e. counts/MeV/s/sr), each observation (or run) has to be weighted by the livetime of each run.
 For two runs, for example, the background model is

-#13 Updated by Lu Chia-Chun almost 10 years ago
+#13 Updated by Lu Chia-Chun over 10 years ago

 Anyway, I modified my exporter to scale the background by ontime.